 As you can see, 1 scheduled and worked hour is counted between 05:00-06:00, and 6 hours are counted between 06:00-12:00 (note that in this example we have added no breaks and enabled "count as scheduled hours" and "count as worked hours" in the shift's advanced settings).

-Employee metrics for day one (Monday) in the above example.
+You can view employee metrics for day one (Monday) in the above example.

-Employee metrics for day two (Tuesday) in the above example.
+You can see employee metrics for day two (Tuesday) in the above example.

 Shifts spanning over business daybreak in the Schedule view

-When adding a shift in a multi-day view with start time in one business daybreak day and end time in the following business daybreak day, the shift is visualized on the business daybreak day where the shift starts.
+When adding a shift in a multi-day view with a start time in one business daybreak day and an end time in the following business daybreak day, the shift is visualized on the business daybreak day where the shift starts.